heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/README.md

 > [!CAUTION]
 >
-> **Please do it a before the next week**, even if you do not have a clear idea
+> **You must do it before next week**, even if you do not have a clear idea yet
-> yet as it will help us to plan the practical work presentations.
+> as it will help us to plan the practical work presentations.
 >
-> **If you do not open the discussion before next week, you will be penalized
+> Please refer to the [Constraints](#constraints) section to know what is
-> (-0.2 point on the final grade).**
+> expected from you.

 ## Idea validation